 Cowboy Bebop is an anime series developed by Sunrise that was aimed at a seinen demographic.
 The production staff includes several people who are known in anime circles: director Shinichiro Watanabe, screenwriter Keiko Nobumoto, character designer Toshihiro Kawamoto, and composer Yoko Kanno.

-When Cowboy Bebop was first released in Japan, it premiered on TV Tokyo; unfortunately, only episodes 2, 3, 7 to 15, and 18 were aired, due to controversial content in the series.
-However, the entire series later aired on WOWOW from October 23, 1998 to April 23, 1999.
+When Cowboy Bebop was first released in Japan, it premiered on TV Tokyo.
+Unfortunately, only Episodes 2, 3, 7 to 15, and 18 were aired, due to controversial content in the series.
+However, the entire series later aired on WOWOW from October 23, 1998-April 23, 1999.
 In 2001, a Cowboy Bebop anime film was released to Japanese theaters.

 Cowboy Bebop is set in the year 2071, and the series features a crew of bounty hunters traveling around in a spaceship called the Bebop.
 The crew of the ship includes Spike Spiegel, Jet Black, Faye Valentine, Edward, and Ein.